Esri/arcgis-maps-sdk-kotlin-samples/edit-feature-attachments/README.md

 6. To delete an attachment from the selected ArcGISFeature, use the `ArcGISFeature.deleteAttachment()`.
 7. After a change, apply the changes to the server using `ServiceFeatureTable.applyEdits()`.

-## Additional information

-Attachments can only be added to and accessed on service feature tables when their hasAttachments property is true.

 ## Relevant API

 * ArcGISFeature.deleteAttachment